mororolan/bbs-image-spider-and-cleaner/readme.md

   - discard the smaller similar images.

+# Collaborator
+Robin Lan

+# And...

+If you appreciate my hard work, please give me a star.
+Thank you.
+If you encounter any issues, please feel free to contact me with any questions or concerns.
 Thank you for choosing my program and I hope you enjoy this time-saving and enjoyable experience.